tangaiyun/nicewow-en/README.md

 # Nicewow

 #### Introduce
-A tool to make WOW multi-boxing players more enjoyable.
+An easy to use and powerful tool to make WOW multi-boxing players more enjoyable.
 Because Blizzard has broken the FollowUnit API, so many addons which support "auto follow" function can't work as design,such as [autofollow](https://www.curseforge.com/wow/addons/autofollow), [FollowMePls](https://www.curseforge.com/wow/addons/followmepls-auto-follow-addon).
 This tool not only provides the basic key multicasting function, but also repaires the broken "autofollow" function.
 Of course, to achieve the goal depends on [autofollow](https://www.curseforge.com/wow/addons/autofollow) addon, in addition we need to set up two simple macros and bind them on two keys.